Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Air taxi did not work in non with friendly AI versions
 - Added: If Unsung mod is found show only Unsung stuff in Virtual Arsenal
 - Optimized: When With AI is enabled run HighCommand helper script only if HC gets activated
+- Optimized: Ranked weaponcargo only called when rank changes now and not running in an extra script for all weapon crates

 3.98
 ATTENTION: The following mission.sqm files have changed: Chernarus, Winter Chernarus, Takistan and Sahrani